liferay-design/liferay.design/src/markdown/lexicon/patterns/Charts/charts.md

 ---
-title: "Charts"
+title: 'Charts'
-description: "This section defines and describes Lexicon Charts as a main graphical pattern to analyze data."
+description: 'This section defines and describes Lexicon Charts as a main graphical pattern to analyze data.'
-layout: "guide"
+layout: 'guide'
 order: 1
 ---

 ### Color

 [Colors](./chart-color-palette.html) must be the last choice you make to differentiate chart elements.
 Lexicon provides a specific color order and combinations and rules to follow when you create a new chart component, including patterns, dash lines, and shapes.